0x4xel/HTNotes/README.md

 3. IMPORTANT: When prompt open asking for permisions, press `enable`.
 This vault has preconfigured plugins that are needed to work properly

 Note: Consider that HTB folder will be the main vault folder, so scripts must be under HTNotes and will need `execution privileges` with current user to keep working.

+## Recommendations

+When you have configure your environment, you can remove `assets` folder that is only for `README` asset purposes.

+Now its yours.
+You can now change whatever you want.
+This is a preconfigured vault so you can change it, add or remove content, feel `free`.

 ## Usage